Lilac: A Modal Separation Logic for Conditional Probability: Introduction

 This program is taken from Figure~6(a) of \citet{bao2021bunched} (and translated into a monadic style), where it is used as an example of conditional independence structure.
 The program computes $A$ and $B$ from mutually-independent boolean random variables $Z,X,Y$ generated by $\flip~1/2$; at exit, we have that $A \indep B \mid Z$.
 In \citet{bao2021bunched}, this is established via a logic of ``doubly-bunched'' implications -- an extension of separation logic with an additional family of substructural connectives for expressing conditional independence.
 We will show how Lilac can state and prove this conditional independence without having to introduce new connectives beyond $\D$.

 The conditional independence property $A \indep B \mid Z$ is captured by the following triple:

-This postcondition can be established as follows.\footnote{ Here we prefer to describe the proof as a mixture of prose and Lilac assertions.
-Appendix~\ref{sec:annotated-commoncause} gives a fully annotated program.} First, applying rules for $\flip$ and $\applkw{||}$ gives:
+This postcondition can be established as follows.\footnote{ Here we prefer to describe the proof as a mixture of prose and Lilac assertions. \referto{sec:annotated-commoncause} gives a fully annotated program.} First, applying rules for $\flip$ and $\applkw{||}$ gives:

 At this point, an informal proof would continue by case analysis on $Z$ as follows.
 Because $Z$ is a Boolean value, it can only take on one of two values: $\vtrue$ or $\vfalse$.
-First establish $A \indep B \mid Z=\vtrue$.
+First establish $A \indep B \mid (Z=\vtrue)$.
 If $Z=\vtrue$ then $A=B=\vtrue$, and therefore $A \indep B$ because by definition $\vtrue \indep \vtrue$.
-Now establish $A \indep B \mid Z=\vfalse$.
+Now establish $A \indep B \mid (Z=\vfalse)$.
 If $Z=\vfalse$ then $A = X$ and $B = Y$.
 By construction we have $X \indep Y \indep Z$, since they are all independent $\flip$s.
 This mutual independence implies that $X$ and $Y$ remain independent after conditioning on $Z=\vfalse$.
-Hence $A \indep B \mid Z=\vfalse$.
+Hence $A \indep B \mid (Z=\vfalse)$.
 This completes the case analysis, so $A\indep B\mid Z$ as desired.

 In Lilac, this conditional argument is expressed by introducing the operator $\D_{z\gets Z}$ and performing case analysis on the deterministic $z$.
 First, $\D_{z\gets Z}$ is introduced as follows:

 This step formalizes the idea that anything independent of $Z$ continues to be independent after conditioning.
 It is justified by an application of the \DIndep~ rule, which we will describe in Section~\ref{sec:modality}.